briandowns/down-low/README.md

 # down-low

-Go (golang) application to send encrypted messages through different messaging services as well as decrypt message sent from other users of this system or anything encrypted with AES or RSA provided you have the keys.
+Go (golang) application to send encrypted messages through different messaging services as well as decrypt message sent from other users of this system or anything encrypted with AES provided you have the keys.

 - Gmail
 - Twitter